kbiscanic/bioinformatics/README.md

 ------------------
 University of Zagreb

-Faculty of Electrical Engineering and Informatics
+Faculty of Electrical Engineering and Computing

 Bioinformatics